Relevant Life Cover and Shareholder Protection

 Let’s look in a little more detail about how these insurances work and what benefits they provide:

 What are the key benefits of relevant life cover and how does it work?

-For any small business (typically with less than five employees) which doesn’t qualify for a group insurance scheme, relevant life cover can provide death-in-service benefits for the family of an employee if they were to die whilst under contract.
+For any small business (typically with less than five employees) which doesn’t qualify for a group insurance scheme, relevant life cover can provide death-in-service benefits for the family or other nominated beneficiary of an employee if they were to die whilst under contract.

 Other key benefits of relevant life cover for an employee include:

 - All lump sum benefits remain outside an individual’s lifetime pension allowance